Five snap decisions that can ruin your career in an instant

 Unfortunately, it’s much more difficult and time-consuming to build and maintain a successful career than it is to wreck it.
-Here’s a look at five of the most common workplace blunders that will limit your chances of getting hired – or getting ahead.
+Here’s a look at five of the most common split-second blunders that people make that can limit their chances of getting hired – or keeping their job.

 Not all dishonesty at work has to involve theft or fraud.
 Even what you might think of as a white lie is still a lie.
 If you tell your boss that you have to miss Friday’s meeting because you’re going to a funeral and it comes out that you actually went fishing – your relationship is going to suffer.
 Work relations are built on trust.
 People come to count on each other – and no one likes to put their faith in someone who’ll outright lie to them.